-Our Learning Experience this term is called On Display
+Our Learning Experience this term is called INTO THE WOODS

 Our PE days this term will be a Monday and Wednesday.
 Please ensure you have a full PE kits in school.